cygnusroot/gitlab.io/doc/integration/elasticsearch.md

 ```

 You can also use the `gitlab:elastic:clear_index_status` Rake task to force the
-indexer to "forget" all progresss, so retrying the indexing process from the
+indexer to "forget" all progress, so retrying the indexing process from the
 start.

 To index all wikis: